jotasi/arXivQuerPy/README.md

 the script, yet.
 Feel free to implement further options.
 Also it should be relatively straightforward to include additional feeds.

+## Configuration file

+You can use the arXiv updater with a configuration file as well.
+For that execute the file `arXivConfQuerPy.py`.
+It will guide you through the first generation of a condifuration file.
+Feel free to change the file to a later stage if you want.
+By default the filename will be `.arXivQuerPyconfig`.

 ## Automation

 To get a daily update, you can add the script to your crontab.
 E.g. to run the